liviopersonne/ytdl/README.md

 ### Dependencies

-Make sure you have python with yt_dlp in your PATH environment
+Make sure you have python with yt_dlp in your PATH environment or in a virtual environment (depending on the case you may want to remove the 1st line of both sh files)

 ### Env